...

 They would burn effigies and carouse untamed, wearing nothing but grass, leaves, and moss to appease the spirits of the forest for bountiful harvests.

 Despite the persecution of pagan beliefs in a Christian-dominated world, certain practices continued, albeit modified.
-A custom in medieval Europe known as charivari closely resembles pagan superstitions and rituals.
+A custom in medieval Europe known as charivari closely resembles pagan superstitions and rituals.Villagers would perform charivari during harvest or planting seasons.
+Screaming, banging on pots and pans, dancing maniacally, loud off-key music, and effigy burning was commonplace during such parades.

 Alternately, the charivari would denounce the sins of a community member, or publicly humiliate unsavory characters, harkening this practice back to pagan traditions such as the Bulgarian kukeri who performed wild man rituals to scare away evil spirits.

-The Epic of Gilgamesh (2nd Millennium BC)
+The Epic of Gilgamesh (2nd Millenium BC)

 This image of half man half beast takes us back to the ancient Akkadian legends from The Epic of Gilgamesh.
 A man named Enkidu, created by the goddess Aruru to stop Gilgamesh, King of Uruk, from abusing his people.